author

 by Archer Wallace

-Born in England in 1884, he later immigrated to Newfoundland in 1904 to preach and then moved to Canada in 1907 to continue his studies.
-Archival records describe him as a Methodist and United Church minister, editor, and broadcaster.
+Born in England in 1884, he later moved to Newfoundland in 1904 to preach and then to Canada in 1907 to continue his studies.
+Archival and library sources describe him as a Methodist and later United Church minister, as well as an editor and broadcaster.